tomxp411/opcode-table-maker/Templates/template_65C816.md

 The 65C816 also extends the address bus to 24 bits, but the X16 is not equipped to decode the bask address; as a result, the 65C816 is still limited to the same 16-bit address space as the 65C02.

+In the X16 community, we are currently

 ## Compatibility with the 65C02